Rafael Reyes (artist)

-Rafael Reyes (born August 2, 1975), also credited as Leafar Seyer, is an American author, artist and musician credited with creating the Cholo Goth genre of music, which lyrically explores the realities of gang and street life.
+Rafael Reyes (born August 2, 1975), also credited as Leafar Seyer, is a Mexican American author, artist and musician credited with creating the cholo goth genre of music, which lyrically explores the realities of gang and street life.

 Reyes frequently mixes Western esotericism with Olmec beliefs.

 Biography

 Reyes joined the Sherman 27th Street Grant Hill Park gang when he was a teenager to save his father's life after a skirmish at a local market.
 Upon graduating high school, Reyes opened San Diego's first vegan/vegetarian Mexican restaurant, Pokéz, with his father.
 After running the restaurant for eighteen years, and after his father's death, he sold Pokéz to his younger brother.
 In 2011, he wrote and published Living Dangerously, a roman à clef about his life as a gang member, and toured California to promote the book.

 Music

 Looking for a more direct way to interact with an audience, in 2011, Reyes formed his first band, Baptism of Thieves, followed by Vampire.
 With the break-up of those bands, he created Prayers (credited under the pseudonym Leafar Seyer) with Tijuana-born Dave Parley.
 He also performs solo as Nite Ritual.

 Prayers released their debut album SD KILLWAVE in 2013, with two videos, "From Dog to God" directed by Chukk Nastee aka Charles Christ and "Ready to Bleed".
 Prayers then released an EP entitled, GOTHIC SUMMER, in mid-2014.
 Prayers opened for the Cult during that band's 2014 tour.

 Reyes conceived Prayers' video for the song "Gothic Summer," the title track of their first EP, released in May 2014, which won the 2015 San Diego Film Festival Award for Best Music Video.
 Gavin Filipiak, the video's director also won for Best Editing in the music video category.

 On May 26, 2015, Prayers released the title track of the Travis Barker-produced second album, "Young Gods" as a video single, through Noisey/Vice Magazine.
 In the song, he references Aleister Crowley: The lyrics "do what thy will shall be the law" is an homage to the English occultist's "Do what thou wilt shall be the whole of the Law," while Crowley's magical formula for Tetragrammaton is explicated in the song's final lines.